Search the GHTC website

 Global health R&D at work in Indiana

-University of Notre Dame researchers are studying the use of spatial repellents to prevent mosquito-borne diseases.
-Spatial repellents release chemicals (a common example is a mosquito candle) and can help stop the spread of disease where existing tools such as bednets and indoor residual spraying are not entirely effective.
-New strategies are needed to avert the more than 50 million cases of dengue and 200 million cases of malaria that occur each year.
+Researchers from the University of Notre Dame are conducting clinical trials to test the effectiveness of spatial repellents in preventing mosquito-borne diseases, including dengue and malaria.
+Spatial repellents release chemicals (a common example is a mosquito candle) that can help stop the spread of disease where existing tools, such as bednets and indoor residual spraying, are not entirely effective.
+New strategies are needed to avert the estimated 390 million cases of dengue and 247 million cases of malaria that occur each year globally.
 The project will generate data to inform disease control programs.

 Footnotes